quenktechnologies/tendril/README.md

 ## Introduction

-Tendril is a web application framework designed for building web application server that need to communicate with services independant of client requests.
+Tendril is a web application framework designed for building web application servers that typically need to communicate a lot internally and externally.

-It accomplishes this by using the implementation of the actor model provided by `@quenk/potoo`.

 ## License